adobe/helix-status/README.md

 - one of your backend API providers which might be unreachable
 - your own service which could be broken (for instance due to a deployment change)

-Finally, you know that there are [Uptime (HTTP) Checks](https://help.pingdom.com/hc/en-us/articles/203679631-How-to-set-up-an-uptime-HTTP-check) in Pingdom, but you do not want to keep repeating the same code for returning a status check in each of your micro services.
+Finally, you know that there are [Uptime (HTTP) Checks](https://help.pingdom.com/hc/en-us/articles/203679631-How-to-set-up-an-uptime-HTTP-check) in Pingdom, and similar services such as [New Relic Synthetics](https://docs.newrelic.com/docs/synthetics) but you do not want to keep repeating the same code for returning a status check in each of your micro services.

 ## Solution

 `helix-pingdom-status` is:

-1. a micro service (running as an OpenWhisk HTTP action) that responds to Pingdom Uptime (HTTP) Checks
+1. a micro service (running as an OpenWhisk HTTP action) that responds to Pingdom Uptime (HTTP) Checks (and similar)
 2. a library that allows you to wrap your own actions to get a standardized monitoring response

 # Helix Pingdom Status (as a Service)